Sylvester the Cat: Other appearances

 From 1979 to 1983, Sylvester was the "spokescat" for 9Lives' line of dry cat food.
-His face appeared on the product's boxes, and Sylvester was also featured in a series of television commercials, directed by Duane Crowther at Duck Soup Productions and animated by Bob Carlson, Amby Paliwoda, Jeff Howard and Mark Kausler.
-These ads usually consisted of Sylvester trying to get to his box of 9 Lives dry cat food while avoiding Hector the Bulldog.
+His face appeared on the product's boxes, and Sylvester was also featured in a series of television commercials, directed by Duane Crowther and produced by Darr Hawthorne at Duck Soup Productions, and animated by Corny Cole, Bob Carlson, Craig Clark, Amby Paliwoda, Toby Bluth, Jeff Howard, and Mark Kausler.
+These ads usually consisted of Sylvester trying to get to his box of 9 Lives dry cat food while avoiding Marc Antony.
 Sylvester would always succeed in luring the dog away so he could get to his food, but would always find himself a target again by the end of the commercial, which generally ended with Sylvester calling 9 Lives dry cat food "worth riskin' your life for."